Billy McNeill: Playing career

 McNeill was signed by Celtic for £250 in 1957 after then reserve team coach Jock Stein saw him playing for Scotland schoolboys against England.
 He was given the nickname Cesar after the actor Cesar Romero.

 In his early career, Celtic endured some of their most difficult times, and did not win a trophy for eight years.
 After Stein became manager in 1965, however, the club's fortunes improved.
 In the 1965 Scottish Cup final, Celtic defeated Dunfermline 3–2, with McNeill scoring the winning goal.
 In that season he was named Scottish Footballer of the Year, the first year it was awarded.

 With McNeill as captain, Celtic enjoyed their most successful period, dominating Scottish football and regularly competing in the latter stages of European competitions.
 They won nine Scottish League championships in a row, as well as seven Scottish Cups and six Scottish League Cups.

-Celtic's greatest season was in 1966–67, when they won every competition they entered, and were the first club to win five trophies in a single season.
-As well as a domestic treble and the Glasgow Cup, McNeill led the team to victory in the 1967 European Cup Final.
-The team, which became known as the 'Lisbon Lions', defeated Inter Milan 2–1 and McNeill (whose last minute goal, a characteristic header from a set piece, had ensured progression against Vojvodina Novi Sad in the quarter-final) was the first British footballer to lift the trophy.
+Celtic's greatest season was in 1966–67, when they won every competition they entered; as well as a domestic treble and the Glasgow Cup, McNeill led the team to victory in the 1967 European Cup Final.
+The team, which became known as the 'Lisbon Lions,' defeated Inter Milan 2–1 and McNeill (whose last minute goal, a characteristic header from a set piece, had ensured progression against Vojvodina Novi Sad in the quarter-final) was the first British footballer to lift the trophy.
+He also became the first player to captain his side to the European Treble, and remains the only captain to win the fabled Quadruple.

 Following another domestic treble in 1968–69, in which another McNeill headed goal set his team on the way to a 4–0 win over Rangers in the Scottish Cup Final, Celtic again reached the European Cup final in 1970, this time losing to Feyenoord.

 McNeill retired as a player in 1975, having made a club record 822 appearances for Celtic and never being substituted.
 He won 29 caps for Scotland, scoring 3 goals, and also played 9 times for the Scottish League XI.

-Management career
+Managerial career

 After retiring as a player, McNeill began coaching Celtic Boys Club's under 16 team.
 He began his management career at Clyde in April 1977, before moving to Aberdeen two months later.
 McNeill recorded four wins, three draws from eight league matches and recorded a total of 11 out of a possible 16 points at Clyde.
 His last match in charge was a Glasgow Cup semi-final against Celtic, in which Celtic struck two late goals to win 4–2.